 What is Fundamental Analysis?

-Fundamental Analysis is a method of analyzing the company’s competitive advantage, strategy, and the market environment by analyzing the company’s annual report and financial statements.
+Fundamental Analysis is a method of analyzing the company’s competitive advantage, strategy, and market environment by analyzing the company’s annual report and financial statements.

 What is Technical Analysis?